Huroob Status Saudi Arabia — What It Means & How To Clear It 2026

 Can my employer file Huroob if I take sick leave?

 No. If you have informed your employer of your sick leave and have medical documentation, the employer cannot file Huroob.
-If they do, it is a false Huroob filing and can be challenged at HRSD.
+If they do it is a false Huroob filing and can be challenged at HRSD.
+Always send written notification — even by WhatsApp — when you are sick.
+This message is your evidence.

 Does Huroob mean I am banned from Saudi Arabia permanently?

 Not automatically.
 Huroob itself flags you in the system.
 A ban is typically imposed after deportation.
-If Huroob is cleared before deportation, there is usually no ban.
-The nature and duration of any ban depends on the specific circumstances.
+If Huroob is cleared before deportation there is usually no ban.
+The nature and duration of any ban depends on the specific circumstances and how the case was resolved.

 My employer is threatening Huroob if I don't accept bad conditions.
 What do I do?

-Document the threat immediately — screenshot messages, note dates, save evidence.
+Document the threat immediately — screenshot messages, note dates, save all evidence.
 Then file a complaint at HRSD reporting the threat and the working conditions.
-The Saudi government takes employer threats of false Huroob seriously.
-Do not give in to the threat.
+The Saudi government takes employer threats of false Huroob very seriously.
+Do not give in to the threat — official channels exist specifically to protect you in this situation.

 Can I leave Saudi Arabia while Huroob is on my record?

 You may be stopped at the airport if Huroob is active.
-Some expats have left without being stopped, but it is a serious risk.
+Some expats have left without being stopped but it is a serious risk.
 The safest approach is to clear Huroob before attempting to travel.
+Do not risk being detained at the airport — resolve it through proper channels first.

 If I left Saudi Arabia years ago with Huroob on my record, can I go back?

 You would need to clear the Huroob before being able to get a new Saudi work visa.
-This needs to be done from outside Saudi Arabia through a Saudi-based representative or by negotiating directly with the former employer.
+This must be done from outside Saudi Arabia through a Saudi-based legal representative or by negotiating directly with the former employer to withdraw the report through Absher Business.
+Hire a local PRO or labour lawyer in Saudi Arabia to assist.